jellyfin/jellyfin.org/docs/general/style-guides/index.md

 This section documents the code style used for the different languages used by Jellyfin.

-If the language you're looking for doesn't have a style guide yet, respect the style of the surrounding code in the files you are editing.
+If the language you are looking for does not have a style guide yet, respect the style of the surrounding code in the files you are editing.